Jacknq/vuecore/README.md

 T4 template in source hubsfloww.tt in visual studio community, on click genarate proxy out of csharp model out of the box! runs on ubuntu 16.04!
  Lets rock!

+#### if using any other editor set vuecore folder as root folder for vue

 ## Visual Studio integration
 ##### VS Code - C# extension, vetur plugin for vue files